danfuzz/samizdat/doc/language-guide/02-data.md

 #### Class

 A `Class` value represents the class of a value.
-Every class has a name which is typically, but not necessarily, a string.
+Every class has a name, which is a selector.
 There are three major categories of class:

 * All core values (described above, and values of class `Class` as described here) have a "core class" as their class.
 The name of each core class is a